Two Hours West of St Louis and you find.....

 In short, Missourian President Truman invited Churchill in 1946 to speak at Fulton University.
 Remarkably he made the effort to go to Jefferson City by train and by car for the last leg.
 He then made, what became a famous speech, introducing the concept of The Iron Curtain, descending on Europe and how a Cold War was starting.

-The relationship was started and further enhanced when in the 1960’s, a London Church, which was near to St Paul’s Cathedral, and damaged during The Blitz, was moved, brick by brick and re-erected in Fulton, above what is now The National Churchill Museum!
+The relationship was started and further enhanced in the 1960’s.
+A London Church, which was near to St Paul’s Cathedral, and damaged during The Blitz, was moved, brick by brick and re-erected in Fulton.
+Above what is now The National Churchill Museum!

-Stunning, well worth the not inconsiderable effort to get there (which I am sure Winston Churchill likely commented on in 1946!).
+Stunning, well worth the not inconsiderable effort to get there.
+Which I am sure Winston Churchill likely commented on in 1946 in his ascerbic style!

-St Louis – GateWay to the West, then Decline and now Regeneration of the City Center
+The First GateWay to the West, then City of Decline and now Regeneration of the City Center

-Over a century ago St Louis was one of the main powerhouses, with junctions, wonderful parks and transportation gateways, in the whole of the USA.
+Over a century ago St Louis was one of the nations main powerhouses.
+With transportation junctions, wonderful parks and a regional gateway.
 It was the 10th largest city.
 Now it is around 64th.
 It was the ‘end’ of the USA as known then and in the 1800’s truly was The Gateway to the West.
 The Santa Fe Trail started here and later Route 66 passed through.

 In 1904 it hosted the Worlds Trade Fair!
 This Fair was also called the Louisiana Exposition (there is an excellent exhibit at the Missouri History Museum all about this event).
 Clearly that illustrates the significance of this city 1000 miles from the sea, at a time when land transport was not easy, nor quick.